Sistemo: run real Linux machines on your own hardware with one command

 What you can do with it

-sistemo vm deploy debian
+sistemo machine deploy debian

 sudo sistemo image build node:20

-sistemo vm deploy node --name api-server
+sistemo machine deploy node --name api-server

 SSH in and work normally

-sistemo vm ssh dev
+sistemo machine ssh dev

 apt update && apt install -y nginx